ed-syspertec/Virtel/docs/manuals/virtel/Virtel461CN/connectivity_guide.rst

     - X-Forwarded-For:

     .. note::
        When the “Calling DTE” field contains an IP address, leading zeroes must be included where necessary.
-For example, 192.168.001.020
+For example, 192.168.001.020.

     Reverse proxy addresses may also be specified in the HTFORWD parameter of the VIRTCT (see “Parameters of the VIRTCT” in the VIRTEL Installation Guide).
+The parameter '=HTFORWD' can be specified as a calling DTE parameter instead of an IP address.
+This will compare the reverse proxy address against the list of addresess specified in the TCT.

 Called
     For an X25 line: The called number specified in the X25 call packet.
 CUD0 (Hex)For an X25 line: Up to 8 hexadecimal digits representing the first 4 bytes of the CUD field of the X25 call packet.
 For example, 01000000 (PAD), C0123450 (PCNE), C4 (GATE).